python/devguide/communication.rst

 on the top right hand corner of the category page beside the “+ New Topic” button.

-Clicking on the Notification control 🔔 will show a drop-down panel with 5 different options : Watching, Tracking, Watching First Post, Normal and Muted.
+Clicking on the Notification control 🔔 will show a drop-down panel with 5 different options: Watching, Tracking, Watching First Post, Normal, and Muted.
 All categories are set by default in Normal mode where you will only be notified if someone mentions your @name or replies to you.